dylancortez2135/Are_degrees_still_important_in_tech-/README.md

 ## 📊 Power BI Dashboard

-The Power BI dashboard provides an interactive view of the relationship between education level, employee performance, and attrition.
+The Power BI dashboard provides an interactive view of the relationship between education level, employee performance, and employee tenure.

 ### 🔍 Preview